mdsimon2/RPi-CamillaDSP/README.md

 ## Introduction
 Intent of this project is to provide guidance for setting up [CamillaDSP](https://github.com/HEnquist/camilladsp) on a RPi4/5.
 There is a lot of good information scattered through [ASR](https://www.audiosciencereview.com/forum/index.php?threads/rpi4-camilladsp-tutorial.29656/), [DIYAudio](https://www.diyaudio.com/community/threads/camilladsp-cross-platform-iir-and-fir-engine-for-crossovers-room-correction-etc.349818/) and the [CamillaDSP GitHub](https://github.com/HEnquist/camilladsp) but there also appears to be a lot of apprehension.
 My goal is to give concrete examples of how to use CamillaDSP with a variety of hardware to ease some of that apprehension.
 This tutorial originally lived at ASR, but in May 2024 I decided to migrate it to GitHub to make version management easier and provide a more universal location.

-I would like to especially thank @HenrikEnquist for developing CamillaDSP.
+I would like to especially thank @HEnquist for developing CamillaDSP.
 I’ve long been skeptical of computer-based DSP but CamillaDSP is a game changer.
 It runs on minimal hardware, is easy to interface with a variety of devices and is exceptionally well designed.
 I’ve replaced all of my miniDSP systems with RPi4s running CamillaDSP and could not be happier.

 I am not a programmer or DSP expert, my primary motivation is finding better ways to implement DIY active speakers.
 If you see a better way of doing something or want further explanation please speak up!
 These instructions have been developed as I learned how to implement CamillaDSP and found better ways to set it up but I am always learning.